One Rep Max (1RM) Calculator

 - Average across all formulas: approximately 123.75 kg

-Once you know your estimated 1RM, you can use percentage-based training to structure your workouts.
-Different percentages of your 1RM correspond to different training goals:
+Once you know your estimated 1RM, use this percentage-based training chart to structure your workouts.
+Different percentages of your 1RM correspond to different training goals and rep ranges:

 The training weight table in the calculator automatically rounds weights to the nearest 2.5 lbs or 1.25 kg so you can load a barbell with standard plates.